cogutvalera/BitShares-Info/BitSharesDEV_Telegram.md

 Ryan R. Fox (BitShares Core), [14.09.18 15:28]
 [In reply to Peter Conrad]
 Good point.
 LIB as I described would allow replay same TX.

+Abit More, [14.09.18 15:58]
+[In reply to Ryan R. Fox (BitShares Core)] dup check is not related to LIB

+Abit More, [14.09.18 15:59]
+effectively there are two pools. one for dup check, the other for propagating among peers
 ```